-At the completion of the course participants will be able to:
+At course completion, participates will be able to successfully:

-- Discern behaviors and situations where the healthcare professional is most vulnerable to inappropriate involvement with clients and/or staff members.
+- Discern behaviors and situations where the healthcare professional is most vulnerable to inappropriate involvement with patients, colleagues and/or staff members.

-- Recognize and develop strategies to avoid high risk situations, medical or psychiatric disorders, and ethical dilemmas that leave the professional vulnerable to crossing boundaries.
+- Recognize and develop strategies to avoid high-risk situations and ethical dilemmas that leave the professional vulnerable to crossing boundaries.

-- Recognize high risk clients and identify how to avoid problematic situations with them.
+- Recognize high-risk patients and identify how to avoid problematic situations with them.

-- Identify methods to safeguard the office and treatment settings.
+- Identify methods to safeguard the hospital, the office, and other treatment settings.

 - Discuss the ethical and legal obligations for reporting and/or intervening on boundary violations of a colleague.

-- Learn how to view and utilize Physician’s Health Program as an advocate.
+- View and utilize the Physician’s Health Program as an advocate.

 What attendees have said about this course: